Get This Recipe In Your Inbox

 Storage Tips:

-Watermelon Tuna: Store the marinated watermelon tuna in an airtight container in the refrigerator for up to 3 days.
-The flavors will continue to develop, but it’s best eaten within the first 24 hours for optimal texture.
+• Watermelon Tuna: Store in an airtight container for up to 3 days.
+Best texture is within 24 hours.

 Expert Tips: